 One way the Scriptures teach us about the many truths of our faith is through the use of symbolic images.
-And this use of symbolic images applies to the Church also.
+This use of symbolic images applies to the Church also.
 Here are some images in Scripture that give us insight into the Church:

 Cultivated Field: The Church is truly a rich land which bears an abundance of good fruit.
 It is truly rich soil.